elderfd/flappy_bird_pygame_tutorial/TUTORIAL.md

 To start with, open a new file for your implementation of the game (e.g. `my_game.py`).
 You can run the game at any time by typing `python my_game.py` (or whatever the name of your file is) in the terminal of your choice.

 The code and assets used here were adapted from https://github.com/sourabhv/FlapPyBird.
 If you wish to add extra features to your game, you may wish to inspect that version of the game.
+It is included in this repo as `flappy.py`.

 For brevity some aspects of this code will not represent best practices, but it will suffice for demonstration.
 A good exercise would be to go through the code after completion and attempt to improve it.